Task-Adaptive Saliency Guidance for Exemplar-free Class Incremental Learning: Related Work

-Compared to conventional class incremental learning, data-free class incremental learning is more appropriate for applications where training data is sensitive and may not be stored in perpetuity.
+Compared to conventional class incremental learning, exemplar-free class incremental learning is more appropriate for applications where training data is sensitive and may not be stored in perpetuity.
 DAFL~\cite{chen2019data} uses a GAN to generate synthetic samples from past tasks as an alternative to storing actual data.
-DeepInversion, which inverts trained networks using random noise to generate images, is another popular DFCIL method~\cite{yin2020dreaming}.
-Always Be Dreaming further improves on DeepInversion for DFCIL~\cite{smith2021always}.
+DeepInversion, which inverts trained networks using random noise to generate images, is another popular EFCIL method~\cite{yin2020dreaming}.
+Always Be Dreaming further improves on DeepInversion for EFCIL~\cite{smith2021always}.
 SDC attempts to overcome the problems caused by semantic drift when training new tasks on old class samples~\cite{yu2020semantic}.
 It directly estimates prototypes of each learned class to use in a nearest class mean classifier.
-PASS~\cite{zhu2021prototype} and IL2A~\cite{zhu2021class} are prototype-based replay methods for efficient and effective DFCIL.
-Both introduce an efficient way of generating prototypes of old classes.
-Since these prototypes are \textit{features} computed from past training samples, original images need not be retained.
+PASS~\cite{zhu2021prototype} and IL2A~\cite{zhu2021class} are prototype-based replay methods for efficient and effective EFCIL.
+Since these prototypes are \textit{features} computed from past training samples, image exemplars need not be retained.
 SSRE~\cite{zhu2022self} introduces a re-parameterization method to trade-off between old and new knowledge.
-Our Robust Saliency Supervision (ROSS) method uses three three new components to reduce saliency drift in DFCIL and is complementary to several of the approaches mentioned above.
+Our task-Adaptive Saliency Supervision (TASS) method uses three new components to reduce saliency drift in EFCIL and is complementary to several of the approaches mentioned above.